jackc602/jackc602/Projects/Mortgage Default Predictor/README.md

 ## Mortgage Default Predictor

-This project is a supervised learning task which takes feautures of mortgage loans and whether the loan was defaulted on.
+This project is a supervised learning task which aims to accurately predict whether mortgages will default primarily based on features of the person taking out the loan and of the property itself.
+I built a